 Instead of creating Round the World tickets using the same alliance, the RTW agencies usually piece together individual airline tickets based on the lowest available fares they find.
 (Note: These agencies usually do not deal with budget carriers).

 The RTW travel agency will help you find the type of ticket that works best for you.
 Depending on your routing, the RTW agency may create a routing that involves more than one alliance and is not subject to the same rules as the alliance tickets above.

 The largest and best-known, round-the-world travel agency is Airtreks.
 I used them in 2013 to buy the following round-the-world tickets:

 - Montreal-Chennai (India)- (overland to Mumbai);

-The cost of the ticket -US $2200- was around $200 less than buying the tickets individually, and I found them to be very helpful with planning the flights.
+The ticket cost -US $2200- was around $200 less than buying the tickets individually, and I found them very helpful with planning the flights.
 They also helped me when I needed to make a slight change to a flight.
-(Note: I may have been able to save money by these tickets myself using budget airlines).
+(Note: I may have saved money by these tickets myself using budget airlines).

-Note: The Airtreks’ website is very useful because it:
+Note: The Airtreks’ website is beneficial because it:

-- allows you play with different itineraries to see how changes affect the price, and
+- Allows you play with different itineraries to see how changes affect the price.

 Tips for Getting the Best RTW Tickets